Designing an app that provides instant gladification.

 Events on the carousel screen feature large images with minimal information, such as price and distance for each event.

-If a user is not interested in an event they can simply down for "meh" which will remove it from their options pool.
+If a user is not interested in an event they can simply swipe down for "meh," which will remove it from their options pool.

-If a user shows interest in an event, they can go into the detail pages and view Instagram images to get a feel for the event or venue ambiance.
+If a user is interest in an event, they can delve into the detail pages and view Instagram images to get a feel for the event and venue ambiance.
 If they are interested in selecting that event, the app will bring them directly to google maps showing the fastest route to fun.

 If the user swipes "meh" to their first batch of 10 event options.
 NextUp will do a check-in with the user to help deter infinite scrolling.
-While the user can bypass the check-in, it is highly discouraged.
+While the user can bypass the check-in, it is highly discouraged by the app.